 Choosing the Right Type of Policy

 For those elderly over 65, the choice is between permanent or term policies.
 The permanent policies offer some additional advantages.
-But they are also expensive, and the return rate is not very useful for those who have already passed 65 years of age.
+But they are also expensive, and the return rate is not very useful for those who have already passed 65.

 So, a term policy provides plenty of coverage for a pre-set period at a much lower rate.
 Term policies can be renewed after five, ten, or more years.
 You can even sell or cash out under certain circumstances.

 Setting the Benefit Level

 The higher the amount of the benefits, the more you will have to pay regarding the monthly premiums.
 This means choosing a level that covers funeral expenses, and outstanding debt and provides a financial cushion or legacy.
 This will help to ease the financial burden on the widow and the family as a whole.
-You should take into account current savings, and debt levels, and plan for the funeral.
+You should consider current savings and debt levels and plan for the funeral.

-For retirees who are looking for a little peace of mind when it comes to covering family expenses in the case, they pass away unexpectedly a good term life insurance policy is the answer.
+For retirees looking for peace of mind when it comes to covering family expenses in the case, they pass away unexpectedly, a good-term life insurance policy is the answer.